bioinfo-pf-curie/mpiSORT/README.md

 Contact us if you need information.

-Known and important issue:
+Known and important issues:
 --------------------------

-The program hang and sometimes crashes when the number of jobs is under 6.
+1) The program hang when the number of jobs is under 6.
 We are investigating this issue, we are really sorry about that.
 Please take number of jobs greater than 6.

+2) When a job has no reads to sort for a chromosom the programm crashes, it happens when the data sample is to small <br />
+and the number of jobs is to high.
+To circumvent this issue reduce the number of jobs.
+This issue is also under investigation.

 Input Data:
 ----------